 This chapter will show existing conditions and the proposed location, extent, and intensity of future land use.
-The basis of this chapter relies on issues raised in the 2017 Planning Board survey conducted by using surveymonkey, the Mont Vernon Survey, the Mont Vernon community forum, and a number of issues included in other state and community planning documents.
-(RSA 674;2(b.))
+The basis for this chapter relies on issues raised on the 2017 Planning Board survey conducted by using surveymonkey, the Mont Vernon Survey, the Mont Vernon community forum, and a number of issues included in other state and community planning documents.
+(RSA 674;2(b)), (See Appendix Map L1: Current Zoning in Mont Vernon, NH p.44)